aindy-eu/vscode-ai-helpers/README.md

 There are currently no known issues.
 Please report any issues you encounter on the [GitHub issues page](https://github.com/aindy-eu/vscode-ai-helpers/issues).

 ## Release Notes

+## Version 1.0.0 - 2024-05-25

-### 1.0.0
+### Highlights

-- Initial release of `aindy AI Helpers`.
+- **Initial Release**: We are excited to launch `aindy AI Helpers`, a powerful VS Code extension that helps you split content from files into manageable chunks and generate detailed file and folder structures for AI prompts.
-- Feature: Split content from files into manageable chunks.
+- **Chunk Splitting**: Automatically split the content of selected files into smaller, manageable chunks based on a specified token limit.
-- Feature: Create detailed file and folder structure for AI prompts.
+- **Folder Structure Generation**: Create a detailed text representation of your project's file and folder structure, excluding specified files and directories.

-**Enjoy!**
+I hope you enjoy using this extension!